Virginia Tech® home

 General Guideline: As an engineering student, it is your responsibility to have, on hand, a computer capable of supporting your academic success with minimal downtime.
 You are responsible for being able to complete your coursework using the required engineering software on a machine that is capable of running it reliably, both in and out of the classroom.

 Unfortunately, no. The College of Engineering is Vendor-neutral.
 There are dozens of computer manufacturers and thousands of computers that meet the requirements.
-If you need a preselected model that meets the requirement, contacting Virginia Tech Hokie-Centric sales at 540-231-6114 is a good option.
+See this page for options: Options for Purchase

-All Engineering students need a minimum level of hardware to be able to run required software programs successfully.
-Instructors count on students having a standard minimum level of technology available in the classroom.
+All Engineering students need a minimum level of hardware to be able to successfully use required software programs.
+Instructors count on students having a standard level of technology available in the classroom.
 Students who cannot meet these requirements will be at a disadvantage.
 Much like course prerequisites ensure a common level of knowledge among students, a computing requirement ensures a common level of technology.

 Computers that meet the minimum requirements are available at many price points.
-Some sellers may offer more expensive business-class computers, designed to be more reliable, stable and rugged than consumer-class devices, a good option for a machine carried in a backpack for four years.
+Some sellers may offer more expensive business-class computers, designed to be more reliable, stable, and rugged than consumer-class devices.
 Warranties also add significant cost to computers.
 When comparing computers make sure to compare computers in the same class (business versus consumer) with similar warranties.

 You do not.
 You may buy your computer anywhere you find a computer that meets the requirement.